 It’s no secret that equipment maintenance software offers many benefits to your organization.
 However, organizations frequently find that the software doesn’t deliver the end results they anticipated.
 This often happens because organizations don’t maximize CMMS potential.
 In other words—they’re not using their software to its fullest potential.

 Companies often see CMMS software as the solution to their maintenance problems, but software cannot resolve underlying issues.
 Organizations cannot achieve the results they desire from a CMMS implementation if their work processes are flawed and inefficient to begin with.
 A CMMS implementation can also fail to achieve the hoped-for results if organizations don’t use all of the features their maintenance management software offers or if they don’t have access to quality data.

 By failing to maximize CMMS potential, your organization is missing many opportunities to save time and money.
 Most CMMS users don’t use their software to its fullest capacity and occupy only 10-50% of the available functionality.
 Most users don’t even know about all of the features that their CMMS system offers.

 Many organizations just use their maintenance software for recordkeeping purposes.
 However, a CMMS system’s functionality goes far beyond recordkeeping.
-The more you use your CMMS system, the more you can increase your organization’s productivity and profitability.
+The more you use your CMMS software, the more you can increase your organization’s productivity and profitability.
 The following are some ways in which maintenance managers can maximize CMMS potential.

 Improve and Maintain Data Quality